pretix/pretix-docs/docs/guides/seating.md

 <!-- md:enterprise -->

 This article tells you how to use the seating feature of pretix.
-This feature allows you to create seating plans.
-You can then use those seating plans to sell tickets for individual seats.
+This feature allows you to create seating plans in order to then sell tickets for individual seats.
 This is useful if, for example, your event is taking place at a theater, a stadium, or a dining hall.
-Your customers will be able to look at the seating plan and choose their preferred seat.
+When a customer visits your shop, they will be able to look at the seating plan and select their preferred seat.

-The seating plan feature allows you to create seats and organize them in numbered rows and different zones.
+You can create seats and organize them into numbered rows and separate zones.
 You can use zones to represent a complex venue layout, for instance, one including orchestra, mezzanine, box seats, and a floor.
 A clean organization of those different spaces into zones on your seating plan can help your customers find their preferred seat while placing an order.

-You can then include zone, row, and seat number on the ticket and thus help your customers find their seat after they have arrived at the venue.
+You can include zone, row, and seat number on the ticket and thus help your customers find their seat at the venue.
-You can introduce seat categories to your plan and then assign different products with different prices.

 The usefulness of the seating feature is not limited to seats.
 You can also use it to sell or assign, for instance, tables in a reading room or spots in a parking lot.